Tools4everBV/HelloID-Conn-SA-Full-Exchange-Online-ReportMailboxUsersWithPermission/README.md

 This Delegated Form uses the following resources in order to run

 ### Powershell data source 'mailbox-generate-users-with-permission-userprincipalname'
-This Powershell data source runs an Exchange Online query to select the user accounts that match this report.
+This Powershell data source runs an Exchange Online and AD query to select the user accounts that match this report.

 # HelloID Docs
 The official HelloID documentation can be found at: https://docs.helloid.com/